datacarpentry/semester-biology/exercises/Portal-data-manip-pipes-R.md

-2. Use `mutate()`, `select()`, and `drop_na()` to create a new data frame with the `year`, `species_id`, and `hindfoot_length` **in cm** of each individual, with no null weights.
+2. Use `mutate()`, `select()`, and `drop_na()` to create a new data frame with the `year`, `species_id`, and `hindfoot_length` **in cm** of each individual, with no null hindfoot lengths.
 The hindfoot length in the table is given in mm so you will need to create a new column for hindfoot length in cm by dividing the `hindfoot_length` column by 10.
 3. Use `filter()` and `select()` to get the `year`, `month`, `day`, and `species_id` columns for all of the rows in the data frame where species_id is `"OT"`.